mikaelbr/node-notifier/README.md

 growl on mac, but you need to specify this manually (see API).

-By default Notification Center will be used on Mac, notify-send will be used on Linux, and Growl will be used if neither mac or linux.
+By default Notification Center will be used on Mac, notify-send will be used on Linux, and Growl will be used if neither Mac 10.8 or Linux.

 ## Install
 ```